 An Artist’s home in the Luberon

 Among the incredible things that happen everyday in Provence, especially in the Luberon, meeting Canadian artist Joanna Staniszkis was a tour de force.
 At the time we met we were both hatching projects.
-My husband and I were about to renovate a house in a small hamlet near Lacoste in the National Park of the Luberon.
+My husband and I were about to renovate a house in a small hamlet near Lacoste in the Reguinal Park of the Luberon.
 Joanna had begun the restoration of a prehistoric cave in the village of Bonnieux.
-The project entailed excavating an abandoned cave in the walls of the village for the creation of an exhibition space and living rooms that include a salon, dining room, kitchen, guest bedroom and en suite bathroom.
-As daunting as our project was for us, by comparison to Joanna’s it was ‘hair and make-up’.
+Joanna’s project entailed excavating an abandoned cave in the walls of the village to create monumental exhibition atelier and living spaces – a salon, dining room, kitchen, guest bedroom and en suite bathroom.
+As daunting as our project was for us, by comparison to Joanna’s it was a “pic-nique”.

 The setting is the village of Bonnieux in the Vaucluse department of Provence where Joanna comes to spend time to work on textile projects that include art works and haute couture for international clients.
 Bonnieux is a layer cake of tile-roofed, stone houses clustered and terraced around the spires of three churches.
 It was a prominent town during centuries of religious and political struggles in Provence.
 In the 13 century it was owned outright by the Avignon popes.
 Former bishop’s houses are still lived in across the courtyard from the cave.